Judeochristianity Jewish star Christian cross

 The One More Thing Needed

 I mentioned earlier that a greater thing is needed, the one thing most noticeably absent in this conflict so far.
 And that is empathy.
 We must learn to affirm each other’s humanity.
 This applies to both sides.
 The Palestinian educational system must be reformed and completely overhauled, or it will continue to provide fuel for future conflict.
 Preaching hate in Palestinian mosques must become taboo.
 On the other side, settler violance against Palestinian civilians must be - and already often is - roundly condemend by Israeli society, and this must be followed by prosecution of the perpetrators.
-Israelis must also recognize that Palestinians are a real people with legitimate national aspirations
+Israelis must also recognize that Palestinians are a real people with legitimate national aspirations.

 It may not be possible to satisfy those aspirations now, not as long as Palestinian society continues to pose a lethal threat to Israel, which it still does despite popular impressions.
 That is the great tragedy of this conflict: it will have no solution until its spiritual roots are addressed and healed, and trying to impose a solution, such as unconditional recognition of a Palestinian state, will only make things worse.
 It will enable extremists on the Palestinian side to continue their unending quest to destroy Israel.
 Rachel Goldberg-Polin, whose son was kidnapped and murdered by Hamas, has stated that if you grieve only the lost children on one side, your moral compass is broken.
 We need to take her words seriously.

-In this war both sides have made mistakes and have committed actions that are unacceptable.
-But we need to remember how this war began.
-It was nothing less than an attempt by Hamas and its Palestinian sympathizers - and there are many - to destroy Israel’s Jewsh population.
-And until that is recognized, those efforts will not stop.
-That is why unconditional recognition of a Palestinian state is a prescription for endless war - just the opposite of what the recognizers say they want.
-If you want to know what Palestinians without constraints and conditions will do with a new Palestinian state, look at what they did with Gaza.
+If you want to know what Palestinians without constraints and conditions will do with a new Palestinian state, look at what they did with Gaza, turning it into a base of aggression against Israel.
 I still maintain that the root of this conflict is Islamic antisemitism, the motivation for the Palestinian rejection of peaceful coexistence over and over again, including the UN partition that would have given Palestinians a bigger state of their own than they can now hope to achieve.
-Blaming Israel exclusively or even primarily for this fiasco is a gross distortion of reality and a miscarriage of justice, and in my experience, those who do so are unaware of much of this conflict’s history.
+Blaming Israel exclusively or even primarily for this fiasco is a gross distortion of reality and a misrepresentation of history, and in my experience those who do so are unaware of much of that history.